sonus21/rqueue/docs/configuration/configuration.md

 ```

 ## Task or Queue Concurrency

-By default, the number of task executors are twice the number of queues.
-A custom or shared task
+By default, the number of task executors is twice the number of queues.
+You can configure a custom
-executor can be configured using factory's `setTaskExecutor` method.
-It's also possible to provide
+or shared task executor using the factory's `setTaskExecutor` method.
+Additionally, queue
-queue concurrency using `RqueueListener` annotation's field `concurrency`.
-The concurrency could be
+concurrency can be set using the `RqueueListener` annotation's `concurrency` field, which can be a
-some positive number like 10, or range 5-10.
-If queue concurrency is provided then each queue will
+positive number like 10 or a range like 5-10.
+If queue concurrency is specified, each queue will use
-use their own task executor to execute consumed messages, otherwise a shared task executor is used
+its own task executor to handle consumed messages; otherwise, a shared task executor is used.

-to execute tasks.
-A global number of workers can be configured using  `setMaxNumWorkers` method.
+A global number of workers can be configured using the `setMaxNumWorkers` method.
-`RqueueListener` annotation also has `batchSize` field, the default values are as,
+The `RqueueListener` annotation also has a `batchSize` field.
+By default, listeners with a
+concurrency
-listener having concurrency set will fetch 10 messages while other 1.
+set will fetch 10 messages, while others will fetch 1.

 {: .note}
-Increasing batch size has its consequences, if your thread pool size is too low in that case
+Increasing the batch size has its consequences.
+If your thread pool size is too low, you may
-you would see many processing jobs since task would be rejected by executor unless you've configured
+encounter many processing jobs being rejected by the executor unless you have configured a
-large queueCapacity.
+large `queueCapacity`.

 ```java
 class RqueueConfiguration {